i3p9/MSI-Z97-Hackintosh-Opencore/README.md

 ## Current versions of Kexts/Opencore in the EFI

-* Opencore 0.5.4
+* Opencore 0.5.5
-* Everything else is updated (As of 18 January 2020)
+* Everything else is updated (As of 07 February 2020)